nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 Step 6.
 Print the confirmation message: A confirmation message is printed to the user indicating the list of tasks in `TaskList` that are occurring on the `date` input by the user.
-The message includes the task type, description, date (and time of the task if the task is either an event or a deadline task).
+The message includes the task type, description, date and time of the task if the task is either an event or a deadline task.

 ### Storage
 (TO BE ADDED SOON)